 Not sure what a hosted advisor is?
 First thing you need to know is what a host agency is.

-If you balked at the massive range people are spending to become a travel agent ($0-$20,000), you’re not alone.
+If you balked at the massive range people are spending to become a travel agent ($0-$15,000), you’re not alone.
 Why is there such a disparity in how much travel agents invest?

-If you forced me to give a bottom line, shoe-string budget number on how much you’d invest at minimum to register your travel and access an accreditation number to book travel, I’d say the bargain basement budget startup cost would run around $300 at a bare minimum.
+If you forced me to give a bottom line, shoe-string budget number on how much you’d invest at minimum to register your travel and access an accreditation number to book travel, I’d say the bargain basement budget startup cost would run around $500 at a bare minimum.

 Frankly, when folks say they start an agency for nothing, I don’t know how they do it.
 If you’re one of those people, give me a holler.
 I want to know your secret!
 I’m thinking it’s likely they’re not factoring in the cost of registering their business, investing in their accreditation number, or purchasing a website domain.
-Those costs seem negligible individually but can start to add up.
+Those costs seem negligible individually but start to add up.

 We're going to look at how much it costs to become a travel agent in a bunch of different ways.
 How do we do this with any amount of confidence or accuracy?
 I'm so glad you ask!